 Exemptions from CT

-Below are the rules regarding exemptions from corporate tax.
+Below are the rules regarding exemptions from the corporate tax.

 Dividends and capital gains earned by a UAE business from its qualifying shareholdings will be exempt from CT.